jyoonsong/togedule/README.md

-# Togedule: Adaptive Representation of Group Availability Using Large Language Models for Scheduling Meetings
+# Togedule: Scheduling Meetings with Large Language Models and Adaptive Representations of Group Availability

 ![How Togedule adjusts the pool of choices based on prior inputs](https://github.com/jyoonsong/togedule/assets/17509651/13515d7e-24ca-4079-8a6e-94fb2a08281f)

-This repository accompanies our research paper titled ["Togedule: Adaptive Representation of Group Availability Using Large Language Models for Scheduling Meetings."]()
+This repository accompanies our research paper titled ["Togedule: Scheduling Meetings with Large Language Models and Adaptive Representations of Group Availability."]()

 ## About Togedule